On Liberty | Season 2

 On Liberty Extra a one-off live webinar hosted by CIS Research Glenn will speak with Peter Achterstraat AM, the inaugural NSW Commissioner for Productivity.
 Peter has recently launched a Green Paper, tilled Continuing the productivity discussion

-On the show this week, Gene Tunny, Founder and Director of Adept Economics.
+We welcome Gene Tunny, Founder and Director of Adept Economics.
 Tunny, with co-author Ben Scott, has a forthcoming CIS paper titled: Rationalising Regulation: Helping the economy recover from the corona crisis.

-This week, On Liberty, we welcomed Greg Lindsay, CIS Founder.
+We welcome Greg Lindsay, CIS Founder.
 Hear Greg’s story and ask your own questions about how he turned a timeless idea into one of Australia’s leading think tanks.

-This week, On Liberty, we welcomed Dr Chin Jin, president of the Federation for a Democratic China, to discuss the prospects for democracy in China today.
+We welcomed Dr Chin Jin, president of the Federation for a Democratic China, to discuss the prospects for democracy in China today.

-This week On Liberty, we welcomed prior CIS speaker, Claire Lehmann.
+We welcomed prior CIS speaker, Claire Lehmann.
 Claire is an Australian journalist and the founding editor of Quillette.

-For episode.19 of On Liberty we welcomed Andrew Norton, co-founder of CIS Liberty & Society and Professor of Higher Education at the ANU Centre for Social Research and Methods.
+We welcome Andrew Norton, co-founder of CIS Liberty & Society and Professor of Higher Education at the ANU Centre for Social Research and Methods.
 Host Salvatore Babones asked Andrew to give an overview of his recent articles on the government’s proposed university fee reforms.

 On Liberty Extra, a one-off live webinar hosted by CIS Indigenous program director, Jacinta Nampijinpa Price.
 In this webinar, Jacinta will speak with Nyunggai Warren Mundine, Chairman and Managing Director of Nyungga Black Group, political strategist and author of recent CIS paper ‘It’s The Economy, Stupid: Economic participation only way to Close the Gap.’